 Auto mode with programmable humidistat

-This dehumidifier is essentially like the others I have reviewed so far, in the presence of an auto mode feature.
-It is operated by first inputting a desired humidity level, after which the dehumidifier is allowed to automatically toggle between the working and docile state depending on whether humidity is above or below the target set.
+This dehumidifier is essentially like the others I have reviewed in the presence of an auto mode feature.
+It is operated by first inputting a desired humidity level, after which the dehumidifier can automatically toggle between the working and docile state depending on whether humidity is above or below the target set.

 Simple installation

 Installing this product was a breeze.
-All I had to do was set it up in a place just over a drain, then level it.
-I also had the option of attaching a drain hose to the outlet of the dehumidifier instead.
+All I had to do was set it up just over a drain, then level it.
+I also had the option of attaching a drain hose to the dehumidifier outlet instead.
 You can choose whichever one works best for you.
 However, ensure it is leveled.
 After this, all I was required to do was pick a set humidity level and let it run.
 How simple is that!

 Pros